DaisukeDaisuke/AwaitFormOptions/README.md

 }
 ```

-## RaceLostException
+## AwaitFromOptionsAbortException
-Due to the processing improvements in 1.1.0, all awaitformoption menus now receive RaceLostException equally
+Due to the processing improvements in 1.1.0, all awaitformoption menus now receive AwaitFromOptionsAbortException equally

 ```php
 <?php